lllrq/COMP90082-AT/README.md

 # COMP90082-AT

-how to use it?
-so easy, two steps:

-1: put dicom file path to DICOM_File_Path file;
-2: run the GantryAngle file;
-3: check the csv file in directory which is same with DICOM_File_Path file;
+## 1. introduction:

-AT-wombat is a pure python package for extracting params from DICOM files.
+AT-wombat is a pure python package for extracting params from DICOM files and validating with given truth table.
 It was made for extracting and validating DICOM data in an easy "pythonic" way.

-Until current,
-I define one extractGantryAngle(file_path) function which is used to extract all Gantry Angle.
+## 2. steps of using
+how to use this system to validate DICOM file? only three steps:
+step1: put dicom file path to DICOM_File_Path file;
+step2: put truth table path to truth_table_path file;
+step3: run auto_validate.py file to run this file.

+## 3. prepare & dependency:
-also, this file depend on pydicom package, if you want invoke this function, please pip install pydicom first.
+this python file depend on some package, if you want to invoke this function, please use pip install to install following packages.

- prepare:

- 1. use "pip install openpyxl" in terminal in order to use python to deal with excel.
+1. pydicom: pip install pydicom, which is used to deal with DICOM file;
+2. csv: pip install csv, which is used to deal with csv file;
+3. openpyxl: pip install openpyxl, which is used to deal with excel file;